 - Indicator 1 (K-12): Describe three health (e.g. physical, social and/or emotional) and/or academic benefits of sex education for young people

-In this course, participants will:
+In this training, participants will:

-- Describe the impact of trauma on developing and navigating romantic relationships.
+- Describe the impact of trauma and toxic stress on the health and wellbeing of youth, families and communities.

-Format/platform: Online Learning Management System (Canvas e-learning), hosted by Rutgers University
+- Online Learning Management System (Canvas e-learning), hosted by Rutgers University

 - Six-hours of total contact time utilizing videos, podcasts, instructional games, discussion boards, written assignments, presentations, readings, and visual animations